willkerry/sudbury-rowing-club/data/_news/sudbury-triumphs-in-early-regatta-season.md

 New pairing, Pippa Kerry and Bryony Dixon raced in the IM3 doubles and won their heat easily before achieving a convincing first win in the final.

-In the IM2 pairs, Lee Adams and Rob Frost, fresh from their performance in the eight, managed a narrow but skillful win over a Peterborough crew.
+In the IM2 pairs, Lee Adams and Rob Frost, fresh from their performance in the eight, managed a narrow but skilful win over a Peterborough crew.

 Also from the eight, brothers Paul and Lee Adams raced with John Bowles and Paul Sant in the Masters C fours, coxed by Ella Hysom.
 Despite an unfortunate start, the crew met coach Tony Hogsbjerg’s predictions and rowed past multiple crews to success and another win.